Quantitative Methods

 Overview

-- Credit value: 15 credits at Level 4
+• Credit value: 15 credits at Level 4

-- Convenor: Grace Peng
+• Convenor: Dr Grace Bo Peng

-- Assessment: a two-hour multiple choice test (100%)
+• Assessment: a two-hour multiple-choice test (100%)

 Module description

-You will learn how to summarise quantitative data effectively and appropriately, and use a statistical software package (SPSS) to input and analyse data, and interpret and report the results.
 You will also be able to select and use appropriate statistical methods for a range of different problems and data types.

 Learning objectives